Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Threat Model Problem Definition

 \subsection{Problem Definition}

-Our goal is to evaluate the efficacy of evasion attacks against malware detectors using generated adversarial samples.
-Considering a malware detector mapping a software sample ${x \in X}$ to a classification label ${l \in \{0, 1\}}$ (where 0 represents benign and 1 represents malicious), the goal of evasion attack can be summarized as:
+Our goal is to test the robustness of malware detectors using the generated test cases.
+Consider a malware detector mapping a piece of software ${x \in X}$ to a classification label ${l \in \{0, 1\}}$ (where 0 represents benign and 1 represents malicious).
+The adversary is trying to mislead this prediction.
+Our key test metric is the detection rate on test cases:

-where $F$ could be either a trained machine learning model or an antivirus engine. $x$ is the original malware sample, and $\Gen$ is the sample generator that is able to generate adversarial sample, $x_a$, while keeping its malware functionality the same as $x$.
+where $d$ is the malware detector which could be either a machine learning detector (a feature extraction method plus a trained model) or an antivirus engine. $x_m$ is the original malware sample, and $\Gen$ is the generator of test case, $x_t$, while keeping its malware functionality the same as $x_m$. $\performance(d)$ is defined as a detector's detection rate on $n$ test cases, indicating the robustness of $d$.

-To ensure the reproducibility and coverage of our evaluation, we have several criteria on the selection of evasion attacks and adversarial sample generation strategies: \begin{itemize}[leftmargin=*] \item \textit{Easy-to-obtain.} We only utilize open-source and off-the-shelf tools, instead of proposing any new attack technique ourselves.

-\item \textit{Comprehensive.} We combine multiple evasion attacks, which we believe will put greater stress on the detectors and make the evaluation as comprehensive as possible.

-\item \textit{Explainable.} An explainable approach is preferred as it will help us to analyze the evaluation results and find out potential weaknesses in malware detectors. \end{itemize}

-To establish such an evaluation strategy, we consider generating adversarial samples by perturbing the feature space (\eg manipulating values in feature vectors) and converting the manipulation back into the problem space (\eg modifying malware source code and rebuilding the binary).
-To achieve our goal, the problem can be split into two sub-problems: \one generating adversarial samples; and \two evaluating them against malware detectors, both of which are detailed in~\S\ref{sec:methodology}.